 If you are unfamiliar with several of the ACT’s content areas, consider completing coursework in those areas before taking the test

 Click Here to Book Your Free 1-On-1 Session with Experts

 A Quick Intro to ACT Practice Tests

-No matter how you are approaching your ACT Preparation but you must practice the official ACT tests released by ACT.
-There has not been much change in the ACT test format in the past few years so if you refer tests released in 2008 then you will find them as good as tests released in 2018.
+No matter how you are approaching your ACT Preparation but you must practice the previous year’s ACT sample papers.
+There has not been much change in the ACT test format in the past few years so if you refer to tests released in 2008 then you will find them as good as tests released in 2018.
 Before appearing for the actual ACT test it is important to take some practice tests.
 It will not only help you understand certain concepts and help you review your content enabling you to learn difficult topics from scratch.
-ACT practice tests are an excellent way to track your progress and help you find out your strengths and weaknesses.
+Practicing the ACT sample papers is an excellent way to track your progress and help you find out your strengths and weaknesses.

 Tips to use the official ACT Tests to improve your ACT score

 On your ACT preparation, you need to sit and concentrate for four hours to build up your test-taking skills.
 If you take the ACT practice test in one sitting it will help you increase your endurance for the real test.
 Therefore, if you don’t have time to sit and practice for long then taking a practice test is the best technique.